yourBoiGershy/Insulim-Pump-Chump/sequence_diagrams.md

 # Sequence Diagrams for Insulin Pump Simulator

 This document contains sequence diagrams for the key scenarios in the Insulin Pump Simulator application.
+These diagrams illustrate the interactions between different components of the system and provide a clear visualization of the application's behavior.

+## Key Requirements Addressed

+1. **Manual Bolus Delivery**: Both with manually entered glucose levels and auto-populated from CGM.

+2. **Personal Profiles Management**:
+   - Creating and storing multiple profiles with different settings
+   - Switching between profiles (at least 3 different profiles as per requirements)
+   - Each profile contains settings for insulin-to-carb ratios, correction factors, and target glucose levels

+3. **Control-IQ Technology**: Automatic adjustment of insulin delivery based on CGM readings and predictions.

+4. **Safety Features**: Including low glucose suspension and resumption.

+5. **Extended Bolus**: Delivering bolus insulin over time with specified percentages.

 ## 1. Manual Bolus with Manually Entered Glucose Level